No problem can be solved from the same level of consciousness that created it.

-Vedic meditation is renowned amongst its practitioners for enhancing problem solving capabilities.
-The reason for this is that your pre-frontal cortex begins to activate much more when you do practise the meditation.
+Vedic meditation is renowned amongst its practitioners for enhancing problem-solving capabilities.
+The reason for this is that your pre-frontal cortex begins to activate much more when you practise the meditation.

-In addition, after an average of four months of practise, your frontal cortex begins to grow thicker, and the outcome of this greater activation and greater cognitive capacity is that your problem solving capabilities begin expanding at a very healthy rate.
+In addition, after an average of four months of practice, your frontal cortex begins to grow thicker, and the outcome of this greater activation and greater cognitive capacity is that your problem-solving capabilities begin expanding at a very healthy rate.

-Furthermore, when you do this practise, your brain goes into a high level of coherence, which is associated with peak performance functioning and innovative thinking.
+Furthermore, when you do this practice, your brain goes into a high level of coherence, which is associated with peak performance functioning and innovative thinking.

 The result is that solutions to problems and challenges tend to present themselves much more readily, giving you more bandwidth in your brain and more time in your day to invest yourself in inspiring tasks and activities.

 It also helps you stay rational, meaning that your responses are more considered, rather than reactive.
-Doing this practise will also significantly increase your resilience to stress, therefore insulating you from the problem-compounding effects that come from an over-active stress response.
+Doing this practice will also significantly increase your resilience to stress, therefore insulating you from the problem-compounding effects that come from an overactive stress response.

 It leaves you free and clear to utilise your innate cognitive capabilities.

-And the wonderful thing is, not only will you have an increasing number of neat solutions for all of life’s challenges, you will find your ability to execute those responses is greatly enhanced, whether it’s because of the enhanced executive functioning that comes from this technique, or because of the superior interpersonal skills that naturally flow from regular practise.
+And the wonderful thing is, not only will you have an increasing number of neat solutions for all of life’s challenges, you will find your ability to execute those responses is greatly enhanced.
+Whether it’s because of the enhanced executive functioning that comes from this technique, or because of the superior interpersonal skills that naturally flow from regular practice.